awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Oracle.md

 + ALTER ANY SEQUENCE
 + DROP ANY SEQUENCE

-For the requirements specified following, grant the additional privileges named:
+For the requirements specified following, grant these additional privileges:
 + To use a specific table list, grant SELECT on any replicated table and also ALTER on any replicated table\.
-+ To allow a user to create a table in his default tablespace, grant the privilege GRANT UNLIMITED TABLESPACE\.
++ To allow a user to create a table in a default tablespace, grant the privilege GRANT UNLIMITED TABLESPACE\.
 + For logon, grant the privilege CREATE SESSION\.
 + If you are using a direct path, grant the privilege LOCK ANY TABLE\.
-+ If the "DROP and CREATE table" or "TRUNCATE before loading" option is selected in the full load settings, and the target table schema is different from that for the AWS DMS user, grant the privilege DROP ANY TABLE\.
++ For some full load scenarios, you might choose the "DROP and CREATE table" or "TRUNCATE before loading" option where a target table schema is different from the DMS user's\.
+In this case, grant DROP ANY TABLE\.
-+ To store changes in change tables or an audit table when the target table schema is different from that for the AWS DMS user, grant the privileges CREATE ANY TABLE and CREATE ANY INDEX\.
++ To store changes in change tables or an audit table where the target table schema is different from the DMS user's, grant CREATE ANY TABLE and CREATE ANY INDEX\.

-### Read Privileges Required for AWS Database Migration Service on the Target Database<a name="CHAP_Target.Oracle.Privileges.Read"></a>
+### Read privileges required for AWS Database Migration Service on the target database<a name="CHAP_Target.Oracle.Privileges.Read"></a>

 The AWS DMS user account must be granted read permissions for the following DBA tables:
 + SELECT on DBA\_USERS